gurditsingh/hydeout/_posts/test.md

  - The size of the state will continue to increase over time so number of window are increase to handling all the late events .
  - Some of the late events may not have much business value after a while.
- - Reading/Writing state for every micro ba
+ - Reading/Writing state for every micro batch slower the job execution.

 ## Lets see in example what events are late events